woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 **We observe ourself moment-to-moment — what we are doing, what we are thinking and feeling, how we’re reacting towards this and that.** As this continues, the thoughts of the mind gradually die down, and we begin to notice the gaps between our thoughts like the clouds parting and allowing a glimpse of the sun.
 Then we begin to enter the Silence where we encounter Existence itself.
 And one day when the Silence is complete we disappear and then, in this metaphor, God can truly play the divine Song through us.

-The ultimate value of awareness, therefore, is that it leads to Silence and Stillness within us.
+<font color=red>The ultimate value of awareness, therefore, is that it leads to Silence and Stillness within us</font>.
 And in that Stillness,Existence is.
 God arises.
 The Self is “born.”
 Existence, Self —whatever the name — was always there but wasn’t noticed because of the incessant activity, the incessant static of the mind’s beliefs and clutchings.

 Silence then, as Ramana Maharshi once said, is the true instruction.
 There’s no teacher like Silence.
 It is incomparable.
 Mind is like the surface of a lake when one is trying to see into the depths.
 When the surface is choppy and agitated, the depths cannot be seen.
 Once the surface is still and silent,though, the depths can be seen easily.
 They were always there but could not be observed.